aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dkg.md

 ## Resource `DKGState`

-The completed and in-progress DKG sessions.
+The completed and in&#45;progress DKG sessions.

 <pre><code>struct DKGState has key<br/></code></pre>